 The nylon webbing straps are tough and the shoulder strap is comfortable, even with the cooler fully loaded with drinks and ice.
 The HydroLok zipper is the ultimate technology for an easy-to-slide closure that is not only waterproof but also airtight.

 It is also the same style zipper used on hazmat suits to prevent contamination.
 Maybe it is a bit overkill but that is pretty awesome nonetheless.

-Finally the ColdCell insulation, 1” on all sides, is going to keep ice cold for far longer than other soft-sided coolers on the market.
-While Yeti can’t specific exactly how long your contents will remain cold, since it depends on the climate, their website does say it “keeps your beverages cold for days.
+Finally, the ColdCell insulation, 1” on all sides, is going to keep ice cold for far longer than other soft-sided coolers on the market.
+While Yeti can’t specify exactly how long your contents will remain cold, since it depends on the climate, their website does say it “keeps your beverages cold for days.

 When you are done with the cooler you can fold it down to a very compact size, so no worries about having to pack an empty bag back from your camp.
 Simply fold it up and pop it into your backpack.
 The collapsible ability is also great for car travel as it can easily tuck away unlike a traditional hard cooler that takes up precious space.

 Overall this bag is waterproof, airtight, resistant to punctures and tears, and even has an antimicrobial liner to keep mildew away.
 It’s pretty impossible for normal use to damage these coolers.
 Even if damage does occur Yeti has an awesome 3-year warranty.

 There is plenty of room even in the smaller 20 models for drinks and snacks for a family or group of friends.
 These coolers really are versatile and equally useful for taking beers to the campsite to hang with your pals as they are for storing lunch for a long day of hunting or fishing.

 Although most people choose to use ice for cooling, you can take the power of the Hopper a step further by using Yeti Ice.
 While it may resemble a typical plastic icepack it is far colder and impact resistant.